thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Angular_UI_Router.desc.md

 ## Objectives

 * Explain how routing is used in Angular applications
-* Explain what is uiRouter.
+* Explain what uiRouter is
 * Build a basic angular app using uiRouter
 * Use ng-include to modularize your nav and footer